-For 7 series and Zynq[®]-7000 families it depends on the type of I/O used: HR I/O supports MII at 3.3V or lower and HP I/O only supports 1.8V or lower.
+For 7 series and Zynq[®]-7000 families, the voltage standard used depends on the type of I/O used: HR I/O supports MII at 3.3V or lower and HP I/O only supports 1.8V or lower.
 Therefore an external voltage converter is required to interoperate with any multi-standard PHY.